-Your lawn may be the center of family activity in the spring and fall (and in the winter in warmer climates), but the heat of summer requires a different approach, both in how you use your lawn, and how you care for it.
-Now is the time to reduce foot traffic on the lawn and to keep maintenance practices to a minimum.
+Your lawn may be the center of family activity in the spring and fall (and in the winter in warmer climates), but the heat of summer requires a different approach, both in how you use your lawn and how you care for it.
+Now is the time to reduce foot traffic on the lawn and keep maintenance practices to a minimum.
 Aerating and dethatching should be done in cooler seasons, not in summer.
 Mowing grass to a taller height will shade the soil and keep roots cooler.

 Reduce Stress During Drought

-During drought, grasses can be allowed to go dormant, but unless there are local watering prohibitions, make sure to water just enough to keep the grassroots alive.
+During drought, grasses can be allowed to go dormant, but unless there are local watering prohibitions, water just enough to keep the grassroots alive.
 According to turf scientists, turf grasses can go dormant for up to four weeks without permanent damage.
 If a drought goes beyond four weeks, water deeply enough to rehydrate the grass slightly and wet the soil to a depth of 5 inches.
 This will not necessarily cause the grass to green up, but it will keep the grassroots alive.

 Plant Drought-Tolerant Grasses

-In cool-season regions, Kentucky bluegrass is the most prevalent lawn grass, but it also is very demanding in its need for water.
+In cool-season regions, Kentucky bluegrass is the most prevalent lawn grass, but it is also is very demanding in its need for water.
 Even in cool-season climates, water availability is becoming a more serious issue, and many homeowners are now replacing Kentucky bluegrass with fescues that require less water and are better able to withstand drought.